FanaHOVA/smol-podcaster/README.md

 ### Audio / Video Sync

 If you use smol-podcaster to transcribe both your audio and video files, you can create chapters based on your audio ones, put them in the form, and create a new list that matches the video transcript for YouTube.
-Usually audio and video have different lengths because less pauses are edited, so re-using the audio timestamps in the video doesn't work.
+Usually audio and video have different lengths because fewer pauses are edited, so re-using the audio timestamps in the video doesn't work.

 For example: